joey1136/katacoda-scenarios/Area-C/step8.md

 You may use Grafana Enterprise , it is a advanced version for enterprise which have much more function than the Grafana.
 Grafana Enterprise provide reporting function and it is very convenience.

 However, there is a non official reporting generating plugin, which called reporter.
 It also provde free pdf report generating.
-`Note: reporter is not work on Katacoda environment and it only works on localhost, please host all of the containers (mysql, wordpress, grafana, reporter) in your linux machine in localhost.`
+Here is the github page of this plugin : https://github.com/IzakMarais/reporter `Note: reporter is not work on Katacoda environment and it only works on localhost, please host all of the containers (mysql, wordpress, grafana, reporter) in your linux machine in localhost.`

 First, create a reporter container by: